rockstor/rockstor-doc/kvm_setup.rst

 ====================================================
 A quick and easy way to evaluate Rockstor is by using a virtual machine.
 A virtual machine instance of Rockstor is also invaluable as part of a build environment.

-If you are using a Linux desktop you have the option to use the GNU/linux KVM and its associated GUI Virtual Machine Manager.
+If you are using a Linux desktop you have the option to use the GNU/Linux KVM and its associated GUI Virtual Machine Manager.
 This can be more efficient than the more well know Oracle VirtualBox.

-Can I run the Linux KVM
+Can I run the Linux KVM?
 -----------------------
 This depends on you CPU having the appropriate capabilities; to find out on an ubuntu desktop you can install the cpu-checker program with the following command::